boumhidi-achraf/Multilingual-Reputation-Generation-System/README.md

 - **Task**: Aspect-Based Sentiment Analysis (ABSA)
 - This dataset is a combination of the datasets listed above.

----

 For detailed instructions on how to access these datasets, please refer to the [**Mixed_SemEval_for_ABSA.md**](Mixed_SemEval_for_ABSA.md) file.

 ---------------------------------------------------------------------------

-Translation Evaluation Dataset
+This part of the repository contains datasets for **Translation Evaluation**.
+Below is a summary of the available datasets:

-Multilingual Review Dataset
+Multilingual Review Dataset :

 🏷️ Topic: Smartphone reviews (iPhone 16)
 📊 Size: 670 reviews in 5 languages (French, Hindi, Spanish, Turkish, Arabic)